Dhivehi Rayyithunge Party: Mohamed Nasheed (Colonel) (2013–2019)

-The current leader of DRP is Abdulla Jabir.
-He became the leader of the Party on 18 November 2013, after receiving majority of the votes at the 142nd council meeting.
+The then leader of DRP was Abdulla Jabir.
+He became the leader of the Party on 18 November 2013, after receiving a majority of the votes at the 142nd council meeting.
+After Jabir was elected leader, Nasheed became the deputy leader.

 Soon after taking up the leadership, Mohamed Nasheed, as a determined leader, announced a logo contest open for all, to change the logo of the party.
 It was part of the re-branding and reforming of DRP.
 The logo to win the 1st place was “Rising Star” designed by Modern Arts.
-The logo was inspired from a verse of a poem by Muhammad Jameel Didi who was a famous poet and a political figure of the Maldives.
+The logo was inspired from a verse of a poem by Mohamed Jameel Didi who was a famous poet and a political figure of the Maldives.

-Currently, the Dhivehi Rayyithunge Party holds one seat in the parliament.
-Party congress was scheduled to be held in August this year, in accordance with the decision by the council of DRP.

-Party's Objectives
+Party objectives

-According to the party's literature, The objectives of DRP are:
+According to the party's literature, the objectives of DRP are: